 7 Must-Try Breakfast Spots in Greenville, SC

 They say breakfast is the most important meal of the day. in Greenville, it’s also the most popular meal of the day.
-Every weekend, the streets of downtown Greenville are flooded with tourists willing to wait in long lines to get into the hottest breakfast restaurants.
-As trendy breakfast & brunch restaurants are most popular today, there is no shortage of interesting options.
+Every weekend, Main Street is flooded with tourists willing to wait in long lines to get into the hottest breakfast restaurants.

 Best for: Anyone who loves hearty traditional breakfast fare & an old school diner ambiance.